 The goals of Mayo Clinic's Biology of Aging and Age-Related Diseases Laboratory led by Diana Jurk, Ph.D., are to:

 - Dissect and intervene in pathways that drive cellular senescence and aging

 - Prevent and eliminate senescent cells

 To accomplish these goals, the research team employs a multidisciplinary, translational approach using novel mouse models as well as clinical and pathological human specimens.
 The team performs a wide range of molecular, cellular and biochemical techniques as well as implementing state-of-the-art imaging, including unbiased high-content, live cell and super-resolution microscopy.
 Employing omics (such as metabolomics and lipidomics) and cytometry by time of flight (CyTOF), the laboratory intends to understand the underlying mechanisms driving age-related disorders.

 By identifying common disease signatures in age-related diseases, Dr. Jurk and her team hope to contribute to better treatments for people with age-related diseases and multimorbidities in the future.

 About Dr. Jurk

-Diana Jurk, Ph.D., is an assistant professor with a joint appointment in the Department of Physiology and Biomedical Engineering and the Department of Neurology.
+Diana Jurk, Ph.D., is an associate professor of physiology with joint appointments in the Department of Physiology and Biomedical Engineering and the Department of Neurology.
 She is also part of the Robert and Arlene Kogod Center on Aging.
 Dr. Jurk's primary research focus is on understanding the physiological and molecular mechanisms underlying aging and age-related diseases.
 Her aim is to identify new biomarkers and develop novel therapeutic strategies to treat age-related disorders.